I’m scheduling a limited number of repairs each week.

 Are there any pinball machines you don’t repair?

 I no longer repair solid state Gottlieb games (Gottlieb games with blue electronic score displays starting around 1978 or Gottlieb games with dot matrix displays.)
-I do repair electromechanical Gottlieb games (games with score reels made prior to 1979).
+I may repair electromechanical Gottlieb games (games with score reels made prior to 1979).
 If you have a solid state Gottlieb game that needs repair, please email me at erik@kcpins.com.
-I’ll provide you with the contact information of someone who services these games.
+I’ll try to provide you with the contact information of someone who services these games.

 I generally don’t repair cocktail pinball machines or home versions such as Brunswick.
 I also won’t work on Jersey Jack’s The Wizard of Oz.